harding/bitcoinops.github.io/_posts/en/newsletters/2023-05-17-newsletter.md

   improving privacy, improving scalability, and reducing fee costs:

-    - *Payment forwarding:* rather than Alice paying Bob, Alice instead pays Bob's vendor Carol, reducing a debt he owes her (or pre-paying for an expected future bill).
+    - *Payment forwarding:* rather than Alice paying Bob, Alice instead pays Bob's vendor (Carol), reducing a debt he owes her (or pre-paying for an expected future bill).

     - *Batched payment forwarding:* rather than Alice paying Bob, Alice instead pays several people Bob owes money (or wants to establish a credit with).
-Gould's example considers an exchange which has a steady stream of deposits and withdrawals; payjoin allows withdrawals to be paid for by new deposits when possible.
+Gould's example considers an exchange that has a steady stream of deposits and withdrawals; payjoin allows withdrawals to be paid for by new deposits when possible.